adamant/adamant.language.reference/async.md

 Principle: Async Everywhere - use async in lots of places

-Operations that should be async, Disk, Network, Screen (writing to Console can be slower thatn writing to file), inter thread and process communication, and sleeping.
+Operations that should be async, Disk, Network, Screen (writing to Console can be slower than writing to file), inter thread and process communication, and sleeping.

   * Principle: No Blocking Operations - it should be impossible to block a thread
   * Principle: Don't divide the world into red and green methods

-Idea: the equivalent of C# async void methods would be safe for throws void methods (not sure anymore what this was supposed to mean)
+Idea: for functions returning void, it would be safe to allow them to be async like C# does where it will let you call one but then you have no way to determine when it is finished.
+The catch would be that they need to be declared `no throw` so there was no risk of exceptions being lost.

 It still seems to make sense to indicate that some actions are expected to be async and that should be dealt with.
-Kind of reminds me of the distinction of different

 There really needs to be back-pressure and throttling in async operations.